10 Clever Tricks That Will Help Your Garden Survive Winter

 Understand the weather

 Use thermometers and barometers to track the temperature and know when bad weather is approaching.
 Thermometers should be placed in an area without any direct sunlight for an accurate reading.
 A barometer is needed to gauge changes in atmospheric pressure, as rapid fluctuation is a sign of unstable weather.
 Another easy way to note atmospheric pressure is to pay attention to birds.
 If they’re flying low to the ground, barometric pressure is low.
 High-flying birds indicate higher barometric pressure.
-Here's how you can predict weather without an app.
+Trying to accurately predict what the winter weather will be?
+Here’s how accurate the Farmer’s Almanac has predicted the weather.

 Keep wind out